 Ivan sits on the Aboriginal Communities Matter Advisory Group (ACMAG) which advises NSW Health Education Centre Against Violence as well as a number of other community based bodies.

-Ivan is NBAC’s Chairperson and has held this position since 2018.
+Ivan has held a position on the NBAC Board since 2018.
 He is passionate about early intervention, consultation and achieving the best possible outcomes for Aboriginal children and families.